You want smart political talk without the meltdowns?

 And then we've gotten important budget constraints.

-That we will allow for open amendments on the floor of the House to allow us to offer amendments to cut spending on appropriations bills.
+We've gotten important limits on spending that we will agree to cap spending at FY22 levels to hold the line on spending, that we will allow for open amendments on the floor of the House to allow us to offer amendments to cut spending on appropriations bills.

-We've got a provision in here to ensure that we could have an automatic continuing resolution kick in to so that we could take the government shutdown fear off the table by Democrats.
+We've got a provision in here to ensure that we could have an automatic continuing resolution kick in so that we could take the government shutdown fear off the table by Democrats.

 This morning was a rough one.